Uberspace/lab/source/guide_goaccess.rst

 Best Practices
 ==============

-The actual readable web log file is valid for one day.
-Uberspace consider a rolling aspect and create archives of the last seven days.
-With other words, a long term statistics is not possible, otherwise the next script level consider the archives per day too.
+The actual readable web log file is valid for one week.
+With other words, a long term statistics is not possible.

 .. _GoAccess: https://goaccess.io/
 .. _man page: https://goaccess.io/man